-Community colleges in ten states offer select bachelor's completer degrees: Florida, Utah, Nevada, Arkansas, Minnesota, Texas, New York, Pennsylvania, Vermont and Hawaii.
-These degrees are offered in specific areas where there were gaps in higher education.
-These gaps are defined by an identified community need with no corresponding existing program was offered by a nearby four-year public university.
+Community colleges offering select bachelor's degrees is a fast-growing trend in higher education.
+Twelve states currently allow community colleges to offer bachelor's degrees under certain circumstances: Florida, Utah, Nevada, Arkansas, Minnesota, Texas, New York, Pennsylvania, Vermont, Hawaii, Georgia and Indiana.
+These are offered in specific areas where there were gaps in higher education.
+A community need also was identified and no existing program was offered by a nearby four-year public university.
 Community colleges in other states are in various stages of exploring this new trend.